Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Underactuated Mechanical System with Coulomb Friction

 The new shifted friction term \eqref{eq:Coulomb} can be written as

-and $\sigma_n^{\prime}=\sigma_n-C_p p_0$ is a vector of constant values.
-If the control input $p \in \Re^q$ is taken into account in \eqref{eq:Coulomb2}, the original passivity property could be recovered in the shifted friction term and a stability result of system \eqref{eq:shift} could be obtained.
+where $\sigma_n^{\prime}=\sigma_n-C_p p_0$ is a vector of constant values.
+If the control input $p \in \Re^q$ is taken into account in \eqref{eq:Coulomb2}, the original passivity property could be recovered in the shifted friction term and a stability result for system \eqref{eq:shift} could be obtained.